What is an I-20?

 Please note: If your change of status application is approved by USCIS, you will be in your new status, but you will not have a corresponding visa reflecting the new status.
 As a result, you will need to apply for a new visa stamp the next time you travel outside of the U.S. in order to re-enter the U.S. in your new status.

 To learn more about change of status and see which option is best for you, please schedule an appointment with an advisor at the Office of Global Services (OGS) by calling 617-373-2310.

 We don’t recommend traveling outside of the U.S. while your application with USCIS is still pending.
 If you can’t avoid traveling, please consult with OGS beforehand as you may need to reach out to USCIS to withdraw your application prior to traveling and submit a new I-20 request with OGS.

 CURRICULAR PRACTICAL TRAINING (CPT) AND OPTIONAL PRACTICAL TRAINING (OPT)

 In order to be eligible for both CPT and OPT, you must have completed one academic year.
 One academic year is defined as two semesters or three quarters that meet minimum F-1 full-time enrollment requirements.
 It is possible for you to use your time in another status towards meeting the one academic year.
 If you are interested in this, please call OGS to schedule an appointment with an advisor.
 NOTE: OGS is not able to verify the term that you will be eligible for CPT or OPT until your change of status has been approved and you have successfully moved into F-1 status.

 How to prepare and submit an online request:

-After admission, you will be able to submit an electronic I-20 request through myOGS.
+After confirming your enrollment, you will be able to submit an electronic I-20 request through myOGS.